Lazztech/Lazztech.Hub-Service/docs/boilerplate/SetupHttpsSSL.md

 To find the SSL Keys on cloudflare for your domain:
 Log In Select your domain > Select Crypto > Scroll to Origin Certificates > Click Create Certificate > Click Next

-Copy the Certificate and past it into a file on you machine named `cert.pem`.
+Copy the Certificate and paste it into a file on you machine named `cert.pem`.
-Copy the Private key and past it into a file on your machine named `key.key`.
+Copy the Private key and paste it into a file on your machine named `key.key`.

 ## Enable HTTPS Redirect